Alcohol Policing Partnership

 Grant Forms & Resources

-Effective July 1, 2024, ABC will award grants up to $100,000 to local law enforcement agencies.
-These grants will enable the selected agencies to expand their current efforts in addressing alcohol-related problems through a comprehensive ABC program that will encompass a wide range of strategies.
-If your agency is selected, your sworn officers assigned to the project will work closely with ABC agents and receive training in ABC law, alcohol enforcement strategies, and community resources.
+Alcohol Policing Partnership grants have been awarded for the 2024/25 fiscal year to local law enforcement agencies.
+APP grants enable the selected agencies to expand their present efforts in addressing alcohol-related problems through a comprehensive ABC program that will encompass a wide range of strategies.
+Local law enforcement officers assigned to the project work closely with ABC agents and receive training in ABC law, alcohol enforcement strategies, and community resources.
+The current grant cycle concludes at the end of June 2025 and a new grant cycle will begin in July 2025.

 Contact